-GBV incidents are diverse in their occurrence within the camp, with "some streets/blocks" being the most frequent-ly mentioned location, indicating a need for focused interventions in these areas.
-Additionally, "people's homes" were identified as significant settings for GBV, emphasizing the importance of addressing safety concerns at the household level.
-Community locations such as "market areas" and "community centers" also experienced GBV incidents, highlighting the need for safety measures in communal spaces.
+GBV incidents are diverse in their occurrence within the camp, with "people's homes" being the most frequently mentioned location.
+Additionally, "some streets/blocks" were identified as significant settings for GBV, emphasizing the importance of addressing safety concerns at the household level.
+Community locations such as "market areas" and "community centers" also experienced GBV incidents.
 The evening and nighttime hours were identified as the most prevalent times for GBV incidents, necessitating specific interventions during these periods.
 The community's response to GBV incidents primarily involves reporting, seeking assistance, resolution or mediation efforts, and mitigation measures.
 This proactive stance reflects an awareness of the need to address GBV.
-However, the finding that 15% expressed uncertainty about community responses highlights the potential for strengthening awareness and education about these issues.
+However, the finding that a few community members expressed uncertainty about community responses highlights the potential for strengthening awareness and education about these issues.
 Community leaders, local authorities, and the police play significant roles in reporting GBV incidents, indicating the importance of these channels.
 The establishment of Community Watch Groups and improving lighting in specific areas demonstrates proactive measures to mitigate GBV risks.
 Resolution methods include community leaders, discussions among community members, community elders, religious leaders, and local authorities, emphasizing a multi-faceted approach to addressing GBV.
-The additional information provided reveals the complexity of the situation in the camp.
-Instances of domestic violence within households emphasize the need for addressing GBV not only externally but also within homes.
-Security concerns and challenges with UNHCR services are intertwined with GBV risks, indicating that improved security measures and service access can contribute to reducing risks.
-Awareness campaigns, trust-building, and encouraging reporting are essential aspects of addressing GBV.